 (d) the Contractor reserves the right to charge for any travel and parking costs.
 These will be invoiced as a variation in accordance with clause 6.2.

 2.5 In the event that the Client requests the Contractor to:

-(a) make an emergency Call-Out for critical equipment after hours or causes the Contractor to cancel or reschedule other work then the Contractor reserves the right to charge a minimum Call-Out fee of one (1) hour labour cost plus a per kilometre travelled rate plus any Materials used to undertake the Works unless otherwise agreed between the Contractor and the Client; and
+(a) make an emergency Call-Out for critical equipment after hours or causes the Contractor to cancel or reschedule other work then the Contractor reserves the right to charge a Call-Out fee plus a per kilometre travel rate plus any Materials used to undertake the Works unless otherwise agreed between the Contractor and the Client; and

 (b) provide the Works urgently, that may require the Contractor’s staff to work outside normal business hours (including but not limited to working, through lunch breaks, weekends and/or Public Holidays) then the Contractor reserves the right to charge the Client additional labour costs (penalty rates will apply at time and a half normal rates), unless otherwise agreed between the Contractor and the Client.